erikoest/symath/README.md

 ### Exterior algebra

-Disclamer: Exterior algebra and differential forms are not well understood by the author of this library.
-The following has not been reviewed by anyone who understand the subject, and may very well contain a lot of misunderstandings.
+Caveat: Exterior algebra and differential forms are not well understood by the author of this code.
+The following has not been reviewed by any others who understand the subject better than me, and it may very well contain a lot of errors and misunderstandings.

 D-forms can be wedged together, forming n-forms (note that the ^ operator has lower preceedence in Ruby than in math, so parantheses